V4Fire/Client/src/components/base/b-list/README.md

 ] .
 ```

-### Loading items from a data provider
+### Loading component items from a data provider

 ```
 < b-list :active = true | :dataProvider = 'MyProvider'
 ```

-### Using the component with creating an additional component for each element
+### Using a component with creating an additional component for each element

 ```
 < b-list &